ataraxao/cwa/introduction.md

 | 14 | $336,000 | $561,520 | 50% | $280,760 | $280,760 |
 | 15 | $360,000 | $625,728 | 50% | $312,864 | $312,864 |

-**Analysis:** By Year 15, the Partner COO has accumulated nearly **$313,000** in sovereign vested wealth.
-When paired with scheduled Liquidity Events, this vested wealth can be progressively converted into **sovereign liquid wealth** in the Partner COO’s own-name account.
+**Analysis:** By Year 15, the Recipient Party has accumulated nearly **$313,000** in sovereign vested wealth.
+When paired with scheduled Liquidity Events, this vested wealth can be progressively converted into **sovereign liquid wealth** in the Recipient Party’s own-name account.

 ### Tiering *(Non-Apex Scalability)*